Sarran Teelucksingh: Early life and activism

 Sarran Teelucksingh was 02 August 1889 in California, Caroni County, Trinidad and Tobago into a Kshatriya Hindu Indo-Trinidadian family to Teeluck Singh and Jumni Christine Teelucksingh (née Ramdialsingh).
-Teelucksingh and his family were later baptized into the Anglican Christian faith.

 Teelucksingh was a businessman and pioneer of the cinema industry in Trinidad and Tobago during the 1920s and 30s.
 Using a cinema operated out of a tent, he was able to screen movies in remote villages whose residents would not have otherwise had access.

 Around 1921 Teelucksingh partnered with Reverend Charles David Lalla to launch The East Indian Patriot, a magazine aimed at the Indo-Trinidadian community, which also served to promote Teelucksingh's political career.
 In 1925 he was appointed Vice-President of the TWA.

 Teelucksingh served as president of the EINC and, according to historian Kelvin Singh, "converted [it] into an electoral machine".
 After the establishment of the Sanatan Dharma Board of Control in the early 1930s, Teelucksingh created a rival Hindu group, the Sanatan Dharma Association of Trinidad with Teelucksingh as its president.
 He justified his leadership as an Anglican Christian of a Hindu group "since the Hindu religion was that of his forefathers".